The art of medicine is to determine why a patient has sought help.

 The short, closed questions, from head-to-toe may be as follows:

-At the end of every consultation you must enquire as to the ideas, concerns and expectations of the patient, which can be shortened to the mnemonic 'ICE'.
+At the end of every consultation, you must enquire as to the ideas, concerns and expectations of the patient that can be shortened to the mnemonic 'ICE'.

 ‘Do you have any idea about what could be going on?’

 Ideas refers to the patients' own thoughts about what the problem could be and helps to guide your own diagnostic process.